herrgruebner/JukeboxMk2/README.md

 Also I made a version of this based off Youtube before Spotify made theirs, so they can get off my lawn 👴

 I've replaced the youtube version with this version based on spotify (hence the mk2) because spotify doesn't have ads and junk.
 I originally put it together in 4 hours for a NYE party, so it's a touch rough, but I've since added the ability for anyone to create playlists.

+An example is continously deployed at https://jukeboxmk2.azurewebsites.net

+You might need to give it a second to spin up, azure will spin it down if it's not being used.